sueszli/blog/is a phd right for me?.md

 <br><br>

-# beyond the ivory tower of academia: phd industry earnings
+# beyond academia: phd industry earnings

 understanding career opportunities for ph.d. holders in the industry, the non-profit organization "80000 hours" offers insights about job prospects and risks. before delving into statistics, it's worthwhile to explore these details.